Google Flu Trends

 Estimate of influenza activity based on volume of certain search queries.
 Google has discontinued Flu Trends, and this is now a static endpoint.

-- Source: Google
+- Data Source: Google Flu Trends Estimates (context)

 - Temporal Resolution: Weekly from 2003w40 until 2015w32